Meetings take place on the second Wednesday of each month (except August and December) at St Mary's Church, Wallingford.

 Parking is available nearby in the Waitrose car park - free at that time of the evening.

 Additionally we are continuing to broadcast our Talks by Zoom - a link will be available for TWHAS members in the monthly newsletter 'TWHAS Now'.
-Applications for membership are available here.
+Applications for membership are available twhas_membership_form_2025.pdf.

 NEXT TALK